smargasyuk/PrePH/README.md

 `-g <genome.fa>` must be provided in fasta format.
 It should have sequences which include interval sequences.
 E.g. a whole human genome. 'sequences' colunm will be extracted automatically

-The comparison of seuqences is performed only inside one gene, that is why PrePh needs to know gene coordinates
+The comparison of seuqences is performed only inside one gene, that is why PrePh needs to know gene coordinates.
+All sequences in one gene will be compared in a pairwise manner to find complementary regions between them

 **if colums gene_start and gene_end are absent:** but `-n <annotation>` is provided, the genes will be outomatically identified from the genome annotation.